kevinohara80/dmc/README.md

 `dmc` has a configuration system that allow a developer to set global configuration options as well as override those at a project level.
-Setting up project-level confiuration is completely optional.
+Setting up project-level configuration is completely optional.

 ## Contributing